wardensdev/ComputeWorker/README.md

 ![image](https://user-images.githubusercontent.com/69459114/213363116-5e750fb1-755d-4622-88ff-d2f07b2111d2.png)

-Inside the UniformSet, add a GPUUniform to the `uniforms` array for each uniform in your shader that you wish to access.
+Inside the UniformSet, add a GPU_* resource to the `uniforms` array for each uniform in your shader.
 See **GPUUniforms** below for a list of GPU_* resources and their respective GLSL data types.

 ![image](https://user-images.githubusercontent.com/69459114/213362774-9234722b-66f1-4ae9-a9e0-fa50a0cb962c.png)

-When you inspect the GPUUniforms that you added, there are some properties to set.
+When you inspect the GPUUniforms that you added, there are some properties that need to be set.
 - `Data`, which is the initial data that the shader will be supplied with.
+(Can be set from script, see ComputeExample.gd)
 - `Binding`, which should be set to correspond with the binding of the uniform in the shader.
 - `Uniform Type`, which is whether the variable in the shader is defined as a Uniform or Storage Buffer.
 - `Alias`, which is a user-defined identifier that can be used to access your uniforms in a more readable manner.